Skip to Content

 Those tasks live on the Member Resource page, with step-by-step guidance for designees and current members.
 You will find help there for:

-• Documenting the credits you earn
+• Documenting and counting credits

-• Downloading or printing your Logistics-EI transcript
+• Downloading your Logistics-EI transcript

 • Reinstating a lapsed designation